 Creating New Content

 If you don’t have any content or don’t have content relating to your keywords, you’ll need to create from scratch.
+This can be done by yourself or by your in-house team, or you can outsource creation, as mentioned earlier.

 To help make this process easy, set up an editorial calendar outlining content needing to be created, and deadline dates.
+Remember to factor in time to review and edit content drafts before they are published.

 Editing and Optimizing Cornerstone Content